-The information people provide is held under the Data Protection Act 1998.
+The information people provide is held under the Data Protection Act 2018.
 We endeavour to take all appropriate measures to protect individuals’ privacy and store personal information securely.

 If you have any questions after reading this privacy policy, please contact our Data Protection Officer.
-Email [email protected] or phone 01323 410810 or write to: The Data Protection Officer, Christian Friends of Israel UK, PO Box 2687, Eastbourne, BN22 7LZ
+Email [email protected] or phone 01323 410810 or write to: The Data Protection Officer, CFI Communications, PO Box 2687, Eastbourne, BN22 7LZ

 1. DATA PROTECTION STATEMENT

-By providing your personal contact details you agree to Christian Friends of Israel UK sending you regular communications that you choose, on the basis of your CONSENT.
+By providing your personal contact details you agree to Christian Friends of Israel UK sending you regular communications that you choose on the basis of your CONSENT.
 Occasionally we may also send you a letter by post on the basis of our LEGITIMATE INTERESTS as a charity registered in the UK.

 Keeping your data secure is important to us, so we do not make it available to external individuals or organisations.
-The only exceptions to this are those people who subscribe to the Haverim studies, whose data we share with the Centre for Judaic-Christian Studies in the USA.

 2. HOW WE COLLECT INFORMATION ABOUT YOU